Princess Alice, Countess of Athlone: Marriage and family

-Her husband was granted the Earldom of Athlone in 1917, during First World War, following the royal family's relinquishing of German titles under the Titles Deprivation Act 1917.
+King George V granted her husband the Earldom of Athlone in 1917, during the First World War, following the royal family's relinquishing of German titles.
 Following the Earl's retirement from military service after the war, the couple moved to Clock House within Kensington Palace, the grace and favour apartment that had previously been occupied by Alice's mother; in 1923 they also acquired a country house, Brantridge Park in West Sussex.

 Princess Alice was godmother to Queen Beatrix of the Netherlands, who is the granddaughter of her first cousin on her mother's side, Queen Wilhelmina of the Netherlands.

 South Africa, Canada and Second World War

-The Earl was appointed Governor-General of the Union of South Africa, and served from 1924-31.
+The Earl was appointed Governor-General of the Union of South Africa, and served from 1924 to 1931.
 Princess Alice accompanied him and was the Vicereine during that period.
 Lord Athlone and Princess Alice had a coastal beach house constructed at Muizenberg, which still stands today and is one of South Africa's national monuments.
 The Cape Town suburb of Athlone was named in honour of the Governor-General; apart from the beach house and the preserved Class GL Garratt steam locomotive Princess Alice in the Outeniqua Transport Museum, it is the only physical reminder of the Athlones' residence at the Cape.

 On the sudden death of the popular Lord Tweedsmuir in 1940, Canada found itself without a Governor General in time of war.
 Despite the longstanding intention of Canadian governments to appoint Canadian nationals as governors general—Australia had already appointed an Australian national, Sir Isaac Isaacs, as its governor general in 1931—the royal family had garnered vast public support during the royal tour of 1939.
 As Queen Mary's brother and a former governor general of another Dominion, Lord Athlone seemed a satisfactory candidate, and the Canadian prime minister (W. L. Mackenzie King) advised the King to appoint him.

 Princess Alice accompanied her husband to Canada where he served as Governor General from 1940 to 1946, residing primarily at Rideau Hall in Ottawa.
 Their three grandchildren, Anne, Richard, and Elizabeth, lived with them in Canada for the duration of the war.

 Upon taking up his post, The Earl immediately made himself active in the support of the war effort, travelling across the country and focusing much of his attention on the troops, either those training at military facilities or those injured and in hospital.
 Viewing his position as governor general as a link between Canadians and their monarch, Athlone also communicated in speeches that the King stood with them in their fight against Adolf Hitler and the Nazi regime.

 As vicereine of Canada, Princess Alice also supported the war effort by serving as Honorary Commandant of the Women's Royal Canadian Naval Service, Honorary Air Commandant of the Royal Canadian Air Force Women's Division and president of the nursing division of the St John Ambulance Brigade.